FabianRuizF/TalaTrivia/README.md

 - Programming the ranking functionality, it's mostly done since it just need to list the data from trivia_user table, which should have the score if its answered
 - Doing an automatic linting to follow pep8 codestyle.
 This should be done on github actions, so the linting check is automatic.
 - Refactoring scripts that doesnt adhere to the overall code structure (for example services/trivia_participation.py has missing try/excepts , schemas name might need to be refactored so it make sense depending on the context, and so on)
+- Checking the consistency of the tests on github actions, sometimes they might fail for unusual reasons (broken pipe) , instead of real code errors.
+- Make the swagger documentation of the API much more readable, it should be usable right now ,but there still lots of work to improve.